MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 Notice that the **Phys.
 Invt.
 Recording** report contains ten lines for Item A, one for each serial number.

-### Example - Record and Post Counted Lot Number Differences
+### <a name="example---record-and-post-counted-lot-number-differences" />Example - Record and Post Counted Lot Number Differences

 A lot-tracked item is stored in inventory with the "LOT" number series.